 Spending Carnival in Botafogo

 It is named after the wordsmith ‘Nelson Rodrigues Filho.’
-Botafogo hosts its own parade on Carnival Saturday beginning at 'Rua Arnaldo Quintela.'
+Botafogo hosts its parade on Carnival Saturday beginning at 'Rua Arnaldo Quintela.'

 Be prepared to get wet, however, a water truck soaks revelers as they march on the streets.